- Cancer Information

 - Living with advanced cancer

-It can be a good idea to plan for your future medical care, and to discuss your wishes with your family, friends and health care team.
-This process is called advance care planning, and it can be started at any stage.
-It enables you to outline your future wishes for health care if you become unable to communicate later.
+It can be a good idea to plan for your future medical treatment and care, and to discuss your preferences and values with your family, friends and health care team.
+This process is called advance care planning, and it helps ensure that your family and health care team will make decisions that respect your treatment preferences when you are unable to communicate your wishes.

 Your advance care documents can be as simple or as detailed as you like.
 If you have religious, spiritual or cultural beliefs that may affect your health care decisions, you can record these in your advance care documents.
 You need to be an adult and have capacity to complete advance care documents.